ihsoft/TimberbornMods/CollectDependencies/README.md

 Simple tool to gather _all_ dependencies from C# assembly DLL.

 Point the tool to any DLL inside the game folder.
-All the requeried depecnencies will be either printed or copied to the designated folder.
+All the required dependencies will be either printed or copied to the designated folder.

 E.g. in order to be able making custom cursor resources for `CursorService.SetCursor`, you'd need